-The first five miles of our paddle was definitely the most scenic.
+The first five miles of our paddle were definitely the most scenic.
 We weren’t sure how long it would take to paddle 14 miles so we didn’t give this section the attention it deserved.
 My first tip for you is to enjoy this part of the river.
 You can easily paddle 14 miles in a day, even with stops for picnicking and swimming, so take your time!

-We spotted all kinds of birds, including common mergansers and black ducks with babies, two bald eagles, and dozens of kingfishers.
+We spotted all kinds of birds, including common mergansers, black ducks with babies, two bald eagles, and dozens of kingfishers.
 Mt.
 Ascutney played hide and seek with us throughout our journey, making an appearance as we rounded a bend in the river, and then hiding behind the clouds when I pulled out my camera.
 Such is life.

-The Path of Life Garden
+The Path of Life Garden in Windsor, VT

 The Path of Life Garden is a beautiful, artistic journey from birth to death and beyond, spread out among 14 acres of pastoral land overlooking the river.
 18 giant sculptures grace the grounds, all of them seamlessly integrated with the surrounding landscape.
 As we meandered from birth to death, we found numerous spots to relax, meditate, or just enjoy the surroundings.
 The Path of Life Gardens can be enjoyed as part of a float trip, or you can stop by Artisans Park for a self-guided tour.